 Comprehensible input, time, and a low affective filter are what you need to learn Spanish, but how do you put this into practice?
 Using my lessons is great place to start because I’ve provided the comprehensible input in the activities that I’ve created.
-Check out my Start Here page if you’re not sure where to start!
+Check out my free Spanish for Kids Starter Guide for some fun and easy ideas on how to start!

 P.S.
 Are you looking for a quick and fun way to help your kids start learning Spanish?
 If so, check out my free Spanish for Kids Starter Guide!
 You can immediately use any of the 9 simple tips to introduce your kids to Spanish.
 Know what the best part is?
 You don’t have to know Spanish to use it!

 Dr. Stephen Krashen’s Book Principles and Practice

 Dr. Stephen Krashen’s Website – he’s posted his papers for free so teachers could read them!

 Dr. Bill Van Patten’s Podcast TalkinL2 with BVP

 Blaine Ray created TPRS and is currently doing research to see if encouraging speaking can increase fluency in a language.

 Proficiency Guidelines from the American Council of Foreign Language Teachers (ACTFL)